dwong/dwong.github.com/_posts/2017-02-08-change-2005-toyota-tacoma-manual-transmission-shifter-bushing.markdown

 ---
 It's probably rare to have a manual transmission in this day and age, but I enjoy it.
 Its scarcity probably also means that I wasn't able to find too much help online with a recent issue where my 2005 Toyota Tacoma was popping out of gear.
 This would cause the RPMs to spike dramatically since I would unexpectedly be in neutral.
 I eventually realized that I needed to change the shifter seat and bushing.

-1. Seat and bushing, respectively
+1. Seat and bushing, respectively.
+I purchased mine at a local Toyota dealer for around $25 for both parts, but I found [one on Amazon](http://amzn.to/2kpad8j) that seems like it would work as well.
 ![Step 1](//img.gtww.net/2016/09_Tacoma_shifter/dfao/shifter-1-1-0a1fef8.jpg)
 2. Before any changes
 ![Step 2](//img.gtww.net/2016/09_Tacoma_shifter/dfao/shifter-2-1-363494f.jpg)